AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

-  **always higher than the potential** (max-investment) of the investment candidate (if the hourly availability time series of thermal generation are "*ready-made*” in ANTARES, then the values of the time series must be filled in such a way that they **are always higher** than the candidate's potential.
-If the times series of thermal generation are “*stochastic*” i.e. generated by ANTARES, then the parameters for the generation of series must be defined in such a way that the availability is always higher than the potential (*number of units* \* *nominal capacity* \> *potential*, no outages
+  **always higher than the potential** (max-investment) of the investment candidate (if the hourly availability time series of thermal generation are "*ready-made*” in Antares, then the values of the time series must be filled in such a way that they **are always higher** than the candidate's potential.
+If the times series of thermal generation are “*stochastic*” i.e. generated by Antares, then the parameters for the generation of series must be defined in such a way that the availability is always higher than the potential (*number of units* \* *nominal capacity* \> *potential*, no outages